Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 ## Limitations of using a pure TLS proxy

+Some operators may choose to implement DNS-over-TLS using a TLS proxy (e.g.
+[nginx](https://nginx.org/) or [haproxy](https://www.haproxy.org/)) in front of
-Some operators may choose to implement DNS-over-TLS using a combination of a TLS proxy (e.g. [nginx](https://nginx.org/) or [haproxy](https://www.haproxy.org/)) because of proven robustness and capacity when handling large numbers of client connections and good tooling.
+a DNS nameserver because of proven robustness and capacity when handling large numbers of client connections, load balancing capabilities and good tooling.
 Currently, however, because such proxies typically have no specific handling of DNS as a protocol over TLS or DTLS using them can restrict traffic management at the proxy layer and at the DNS server.
 For example, all traffic received by a nameserver behind such a proxy will appear to originate from the proxy and DNS techniques such as ACLs or RRL will be hard or impossible to implement in the nameserver.

 ## Anycast deployments